Server configuration properties

 null

-; cache module; Project Karpacz 0.4.0 and newer)- A maximum response size to be cached in bytes.
+; cache module)- A maximum response size to be cached in bytes.
 If

 null